-Students who maintain a GPA of 3.3 or above with at least 9 credit hours per semester are eligible for recognition in honor of their distinction in scholarship.
-The list of names of eligible students is automatically forwarded from Information Technology Services to the Office of the Provost and Vice President of Academic Affairs, and honorees receive notice of their honor in the mail.
+Students who maintain a GPA of 3.5 or above with at least 9 credit hours per semester are eligible for recognition in honor of their distinction in scholarship.
+Honorees receive notice of their honor on their transcript.
 Questions regarding the University Honor Roll may be directed to the Provost and Vice President for Academic Affairs.